ovnxize/Blob-Maker-for-Arma-3-Terrains/README.md

 The script can be run directly from the command line.
 It will prompt you for input and output image paths and configuration settings.
 A config.json file is created to store configuration settings, make sure to back it up if it's a setting you like and would want to use in the future.
 The configuration is divided into general settings and blob type configurations.
 You must have a black background to the image if you are working with an image that is not entirely the target color.

+Command Line Arguments
+- "-n" or "--no_prompt" will skip the blob configuration step of the script.
+- "-c" or "--config" will allow you to set the path to a saved config file so you don't have to re-input values for another blob variation.

 General Settings
 - input_path: Path to the input image, no quotation marks.
 - output_path: Path where the output image will be saved, no quotation marks.